samueloseiboadu/netflix-content-analysis-powerbi/README.md

 •	71% Movies | 29% TV Shows

 ### Content Trends
-o	Significant increase in Netflix content from 2015. o	5,401 movies and tv shows added in 2019, followed by a decline in the following years
+•	Significant increase in Netflix content from 2015.
+•	5,401 movies and tv shows added in 2019, followed by a decline in the following years

 ###	Top Content Producers
 •	U.S.A, India and U.K  dominate production by countries.